tier4/TILDE/src/pathnode_vis/README.md

 ## Applications

-To use this package, you need the system which uses pathnode::TildeNode instead of rclcpp::Node.
+To use this package, you need the system which uses tilde::TildeNode instead of rclcpp::Node.
 Also you should call `create_tilde_subscription` and `create_tilde_publisher`.

 You can use some tools.